 User Value (how desirable and valuable would this product likely be to users)

 Team Interest (how much interest do you have in pursuing this as your project)

 Use the decision matrix to select one idea to pursue for your team’s project.
 Ideally, your selected idea will have high user value and high team interest.

-Your team’s combined numbered list of ideas and its decision matrix.
-Be sure to identify which idea was selected for your team's project.
+Submit each team member’s initial list of ideas, your team’s combined numbered list of ideas, your team’s decision matrix, and identify which idea was selected for your team's project.

 ✓- Below Standard

 Ideation is limited: ideas presented are insufficient in quantity, lacking in diversity or creativity, and/or infeasible to address given the project constraints.

 Robust set of diverse, feasible ideas are presented and considered.
 Idea selected for project has high user value and high team interest.

 Ideas demonstrate especially keen or creative insight, recognizing unique problems that the team could address with an IoT solution.